quantumlib/Qualtran/docs/reference/qualtran.md

 [`class Bloq`](./qualtran/Bloq.md): Bloq is the primary abstract base class for all operations.

+[`class DecomposeTypeError`](./qualtran/DecomposeTypeError.md): Raised if a decomposition does not make sense in this context.

+[`class DecomposeNotImplementedError`](./qualtran/DecomposeNotImplementedError.md): Raised if a decomposition is not yet provided.

 [`class BloqError`](./qualtran/BloqError.md): A value error raised when CompositeBloq conditions are violated.

 [`class CompositeBloq`](./qualtran/CompositeBloq.md): A bloq defined by a collection of sub-bloqs and dataflows between them